paul-perez/memory-game-vanilla/README.md

 This game is documented with explanations of programming concepts for educational purposes.
 This game uses newer features of javascipt and CSS, such as flexbox for layout, and ES6 style classes.

+The backing of each card is the CodeClubs.org logo, which is a shameless plug for the nonprofit I founded to teach children in my community computer science free of charge.

 ### Description: